6 Best Homeowners Insurance Companies in Arkansas of 2025

 State Farm: Best for Protection Against Inflation

-State Farm started selling insurance 100 years ago, and today it’s one of the country's most recognized and trusted insurance companies.
+State Farm started selling insurance 100 years ago, and today, it’s one of the country's most recognized and trusted insurance companies.

 We’d be remiss if we didn’t mention State Farm’s stellar customer service.
-We also like that they have high policy limits available for people who own high-value properties in Arkansas.
+We also like that they have high policy limits for people who own high-value properties in Arkansas.

 The average cost of State Farm homeowners insurance in Arkansas is $1,350 per year, making it more affordable than average.